lab1092/blender-manual_ja/manual/textures/types/procedural/marble.rst

 Size
    The dimensions of the noise table
 Depth
-   The depth of the :guilabel:`Marble` calculation.
+   The depth of the *Marble* calculation.
 A higher value results in greater calculation time, but also in finer details.
 Turbulence
    The turbulence of the sine bands.